Black Mesa Ranch

 Kailin is a hard worker.
 She patrols the property and really takes offense when the coyotes take up howling too close by.
 Kailin was born January, 2010.

 Little did we suspect when Anatolian Livestock Guardian Dog (LGD) Mattie came to work here in November of 2011 that she had a secret.
 However as the weeks went by we eventually guessed that secret.
 On January 3rd, 2012 Mattie took some time off from guarding her goat herd to whelp 9 beautiful, healthy puppies.
-Mattie and her new family are doing great.
-Papa is a working Akbash LGD.
-These pups are going to be awesome livestock guardians once they grow up.
+Mattie was a great mom and did a wonderful job of teaching her pups how to be LGD's.
 They have all gone to new homes now and are working very nicely.

 What a sweet little pup.
 She loves to watch her dad, Pierre, and mimic his behavior.
 Her mom, Kailin, also teaches her how to behave around the livestock.
 She couldn't have better mentors!
 It's great fun to watch Melek grow and learn her job.
 Melek was born August 20, 2011.